Soy and Honey Glazed Chicken Drumsticks

 This recipe is so simple.
 Put the drumsticks in a baking pan, stir up the sauce, and pour it over the chicken.
 Pop it into the oven and it’s ready in an hour.
 If you want, about halfway through the cooking time, flip the chicken over so both sides soak up the sauce, making the chicken juicy and flavorful.

 Looking for crispy chicken?
 Try easy air fryer chicken drumsticks.
 Ready in 20 minutes, crispy and juicy, you’ll love them!
 Or, if you prefer chicken thighs, try delicious air fryer chicken thighs.
-You’ll love Chili Lime Chicken Wings with their sour cream dipping sauce.
+Are wings your thing?
+Try Chili Lime Chicken Wings with sour cream dipping sauce.
+If you are looking for a whole dinner, these Herb Roasted Chicken Drumsticks and Potatoes are just the thing, and it’s a one pan dinner, too!

 Quick and easy meals: